According to the

 Belsomra is available as an oral tablet of four strengths: 5 mg, 10 mg, 15 mg, and 20 mg.
 The doctor initially prescribes a low dosage that is increased gradually to get to a patient’s appropriate amount.
 The standard daily dose is 10 mg, while the maximum dose is 20 mg daily.
 It also depends on a patient’s age, the severity of the sleep disorder, other medical conditions, and response to treatment.

 Belsomra is administered once daily, at least thirty minutes before bedtime.
-A person should take sleep medicine if he/she has time to sleep for at least seven hours and always follow the doctor’s instructions.
+A person should only take sleep medicine Belsomra if they can devote at least six hours to sleep and always follow the doctor’s instructions.

 Belsomra medication has both mild and severe side effects.
 Mild negative reactions may disappear after a few days and may not require medical intervention in that case.
 Any experience of severe side effects from these sleeping pills is rare and requires urgent medical attention.